 These and similar questions are examined by the nationwide long-term study PIAAC-L, for which funding worth over €5.7 million is provided by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
 PIAAC-L continues the work of PIAAC in a German context.
 PIAAC—a study by the OECD and also known as the PISA study for adults—analyzed everyday skills and abilities of adults by international comparison.

-The study is carried out by researchers from the Leibniz-Institute for the Social Sciences GESIS, the Leibniz Institute for Educational Trajectories LIfBi, and the German Socio-Economic Panel SOEP situated at the German Institute for Economic Research (DIW Berlin) (see all members of the consortium).
-About 5,000 people in Germany aged between 18 and 67 years who have participated in PIAAC before, as well as their families, are surveyed by PIAAC-L. Overall, the survey will take place in three waves from 2014 through 2017.
+The study is carried out by researchers from the Leibniz-Institute for the Social Sciences GESIS, the Leibniz Institute for Educational Trajectories LIfBi, and the German Socio-Economic Panel SOEP situated at the German Institute for Economic Research (DIW Berlin).
+About 5,000 people in Germany aged between 18 and 67 years who have participated in PIAAC before, as well as their families, are surveyed by PIAAC-L. Overall, the survey will take place in three data-collection waves from 2014 through 2017.